CONSTRUCTION UPDATE: August 21, 2014

 Below is the estimated construction schedule for the next few weeks.
 Please be aware that this schedule is subject to change due to a variety of factors, including underground conditions, weather, subcontractor schedules and availability of materials.
 As the contractor completes construction on each street, work crews apply a temporary asphalt patch.
 They will return at a later date to apply permanent paving.

-- SE 29th Avenue (north and south of SE Tolman) – Continue to pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.
+- SE 34th Avenue (between SE Henry and SE Claybourne) – Pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.

-- SE 29th Avenue (north of SE Bybee Blvd) – Start pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.
+- SE Martins Street (at SE 32nd) – Finish pipe burst, connect or install manholes, and install new branches to connect houses to main public sewer pipe.

 Construction should be completed by summer 2015.
 The project area is bordered by SE Woodstock Boulevard on the north, SE 28th Avenue on the west, SE 45th Avenue on the east and SE Crystal Springs Boulevard on the south.